 * 1 Lime

 * 4 TBS coconut oil (or olive oil)

 2. While the noodles are soaking, prepare the very important pad thai sauce.
 This is key to a good and not greasy Pad Thai.
 If you were able to find a good quality Tamarind juice (made of Tamarind and water, nothing else) then go for it.
-Otherwise buy Tamarind Paste and soak it in water (1 liter : 400 g of Tamarind Paste), squeeze it and strain it (yes, I know, doesn’t look that lovely..).
+Otherwise, buy Tamarind Paste and soak it in water (1 litre to 400 g of Tamarind Paste), squeeze it and strain it (yes, I know, doesn’t look that lovely, sorry).

 3. Ok, now let’s move on to the preparation of the other ingredients.
 You can basically use the wok for everything, one thing after the other.

-Cut the Tofu (100g firm) in cubes and deep fry them until crunchy.
-Set aside on some kitchen paper.
+Cut the Tofu (100g firm) in cubes and deep fry until crunchy.
+Set aside on kitchen paper.